MicrosoftEdge/WebView2Feedback/specs/AddHostObjectToScriptWithOrigins.md

 [uuid(ae64d3bc-01ba-4769-a470-a1888de6d30b), object, pointer_default(unique)]
 interface ICoreWebView2 : IUnknown {
-  /// Called when a new iframe is created.
-Use add_FrameDeleted to listen for
+  /// Raised when a new iframe is created.
+Use the CoreWebView2Frame.add_FrameDeleted
-  /// when this iframe goes away.
+  /// to listen for when this iframe goes away.
   HRESULT add_FrameCreated(
       [in] ICoreWebView2FrameCreatedEventHandler *eventHandler,
       [out] EventRegistrationToken * token);